Types of Hair Loss

 There are many other types of hair loss which can respond to treatment.
 There are also some types of hair loss which can have a natural or spontaneous recovery.
 Excessive hair loss can often be a symptom of some other problem or variation in the metabolism of the body and for this reason, co-operation between the patient and the doctor is often necessary.

-Androgenetic Alopecia is the most common type of hair loss, affecting almost 80% men in a lifetime commonly known as male pattern hair loss or female pattern hair loss, Androgenetic Alopecia is hereditary but can be managed with advance treatments.
+Androgenetic Alopecia is the most common type of hair loss, affecting almost 80% of men in a lifetime commonly known as male pattern hair loss or female pattern hair loss, Androgenetic Alopecia is hereditary but can be managed with advanced treatments.

 In men, hair loss can begin any time after puberty and progress over the course of years or decades.
 It starts above the temples and continues around the perimeter and the top of the head, often leaving a ring of hair along the bottom of the scalp.
 Many men with male pattern hair loss eventually become bald.